Welcome to the Vet Tech Institute at Fox College in Tinley Park (Chicagoland)

 Eric Bergsten, DVM, Program Director, graduated from the University Of Illinois College Of Veterinary Medicine with High Honors and has more than 30 years of college teaching experience.
 He also has experience as a clinician in private practice, as an emergency relief veterinarian, as a member of the Illinois Veterinary Emergency Response Team, and as a volunteer veterinarian in Africa, South America, and Australia.
 Now, he especially enjoys teaching courses in Clinical Medicine, Anesthesia, and Large Animal Medicine.
 Dr. Bergsten enjoys spending free time with his wife, working as a community volunteer, and winning cooking competitions with his two adult children when they’re home for the holidays.

 Miranda C. Woodhouse, CVT, came to Vet Tech Institute after sixteen years in a busy, high volume general practice, including eight years as the Practice Manager.
 A graduate of Joliet Junior College’s veterinary technician program, Ms. Woodhouse has had a longtime passion for animals, cars, and books.
-After school, she shares her life with two adult children and a menagerie of dogs, cats, birds, fish and reptiles.
+After school, she shares her life with her adult children and a menagerie of dogs, cats, birds, fish and reptiles.

 The Vet Tech Institute at Fox College works closely with distance students to help them find roommates and affordable housing options.
 Some options are close enough that you can walk to school, some require a short drive.